donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

   ![](screenshots/cyberduck_file_browser.png)

 5. As a viewer of the collection, you are only allowed to download data content (files/directories) from a collection.
 As a contributor or manager, you are also allowed to upload and modify data via the WebDAV client.

+Note: If the client (i.e. the Cyberduck) is idle for two hours (e.g. no browsing or data transfer activities), you will be logged out automatically by the WebDAV server.
+In this case, you will have to login again with a fresh one-time password.

 ## Alternative clients